-After the third consecutive instructional day, any student withdrawing from a class will receive a grade of "W" through 60% of the term.
-The last date which a student may officially withdraw from a class is posted on the academic calendar.
-A student who wishes to withdraw from a course(s), but does not want to totally withdraw from the college, must obtain a Drop/Add form available from the Registrar's Office/Student Affairs Office.
-Please note that faculty reserve the right to withdraw students from their class if the student stops attending the class during the withdrawal period.
+Students are responsible for initiating a withdrawal from a course.
+After the Drop/Add period during the beginning of a term, any student withdrawing from a class will receive a grade of "W" through 60% of the term.
+The last date which a student may officially withdraw from a class is posted on the Academic Calendar located on the GNTC website.
+A student who wishes to withdraw from a course(s), but who does not want to totally withdraw from the college, can obtain a Drop/Add form from a Student Help Center located on any GNTC campus or on the GNTC website under Registrar Forms.
 A student who stops attending after the deadline to withdraw may receive a failing grade and/or loss of financial aid.